Tigerair Australia

 Tiger Airways Australia Pty Ltd, operating as Tigerair Australia, was an Australian low-cost airline.
 Founded by Tiger Airways Holdings, it commenced services in the domestic airline market on 23 November 2007 as Tiger Airways Australia.
 It later became a subsidiary of Virgin Australia Holdings.
 On 25 March 2020, Tigerair suspended all operations as a result of the COVID-19 pandemic.
-Following Virgin Australian Holdings going into voluntary administration and later sold, new owner Bain Capital confirmed the brand would be retired.
+Following Virgin Australia Holdings going into voluntary administration and later sold, new owner Bain Capital confirmed the brand would be retired.